Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 ## ![slow](images/slow.png) <span>Slow or Fast track?</span> ![fast](images/fast.png)

-We have limited time for this workshop, so you get the choice:
+We have only 90 minutes for this workshop and too much to do, so you get the choice:

   - Follow the **Slow** track:<br/>
     <small>This will be the best learning experience, but you probably won't finish it in time.<br/>